elk-audio/elk-docs/documents/working_with_elk_board.md

   2. The update starts automatically once the USB drive is inserted in any of the RPi slots and the red and green LEDs present on the ElkPi hat will blink at the same time.
   3. Once the SWupdate is completed successfully, only the Green LED will be turned on.
   4. If the SWupdate failed for any reason, then only the Red LED will be turned on.
   5. In a failed SWupdate scenario, turn off the board and try again.
-If the problem persists, raise an issue on the [meta-elkpi](https://github.com/elk-audio/meta-elkpi) Github repository or ask on the forum.
+If the problem persists, raise an issue on the [meta-elkpi](https://github.com/elk-audio/meta-elkpi) GitHub repository or ask on the forum.

 ## Configuring Automatic Startup